Pig Island 2014

 ONE TICKET GETS YOU EVERYTHING!
 ALL THE FOOD/WINE/BEER/CIDER AND FUN YOU CAN HANDLE!
 Everyone’s a VIP at Pig Island!
 The event is BYOBlanket (lots of places to spread out, so bring your picnic blanket, and based on last year? plenty of sunscreen!).

-Showcasing the best of New York State local farmers, chefs, brewers and vintners all dedicated to bringing home the bacon, Pig Island will take place in Red Hook, the home of our exclusive beer provider, Sixpoint Craft Ales!
+Showcasing the best of New York State local farmers, chefs, brewers and vintners all dedicated to bringing home the bacon, we’ll have local craft beers from Barrier Brewing, Singlecut Beersmiths, Rockaway Brewing, and Sixpoint Craft Ales, along with wine and ciders.

-Last year’s (2013) event was our best ever, with easy access from Manhattan thanks to the NY Water Taxi (more info on ferrying this year TBA).
+Last year’s (2013) event was our best ever, with easy access from Manhattan thanks to the NY Water Taxi.
 We’ll be working again with Flying Pigs Farm (expected Pig Pick-up date: September 3rd in Union Square), and will have more updates on chefs, sponsors and dishes soon.

 Once again, features include: